OpenEvalProject/evals/manuscripts/elife-84387/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01qv8fp92 Neuroscience Center of Excellence, Louisiana State University Health Sciences Center New Orleans United States
+1. Neuroscience Center of Excellence, Louisiana State University Health Sciences Center New Orleans United States ([ROR:01qv8fp92](https://ror.org/01qv8fp92))
-2. https://ror.org/01qv8fp92 Department of Cell Biology and Anatomy, School of Medicine, Louisiana State University Health Sciences Center New Orleans United States
+2. Department of Cell Biology and Anatomy, School of Medicine, Louisiana State University Health Sciences Center New Orleans United States ([ROR:01qv8fp92](https://ror.org/01qv8fp92))

 † Corresponding author

 ## Abstract

 A synergistic combination of in vitro electrophysiology and multicompartmental modeling of rat CA1 pyramidal neurons identified TRPM4 channels as major drivers of cholinergic modulation of the firing rate during a triangular current ramp, which emulates the bump in synaptic input received while traversing the place field.
-In control, fewer spikes at lower frequencies are elicited on the down-ramp compared to the up-ramp due to long-term inactivation of the Na V channel.
+In control, fewer spikes at lower frequencies are elicited on the down-ramp compared to the up-ramp due to long-term inactivation of the NaV channel.
 The cholinergic agonist carbachol (CCh) removes or even reverses this spike rate adaptation, causing more spikes to be elicited on the down-ramp than the up-ramp.
 CCh application during Schaffer collateral stimulation designed to simulate a ramp produces similar shifts in the center of mass of firing to later in the ramp.
-The non-specific TRP antagonist flufenamic acid and the TRPM4-specific blockers CBA and 9-phenanthrol, but not the TRPC-specific antagonist SKF96365, reverse the effect of CCh; this implicates the Ca 2+ -activated nonspecific cation current, I CAN , carried by TRPM4 channels.
-The cholinergic shift of the center of mass of firing is prevented by strong intracellular Ca 2+ buffering but not by antagonists for IP 3 and ryanodine receptors, ruling out a role for known mechanisms of release from intracellular Ca 2+ stores.
-Pharmacology combined with modeling suggest that [Ca 2+ ] in a nanodomain near the TRPM4 channel is elevated through an unknown source that requires both muscarinic receptor activation and depolarization-induced Ca 2+ influx during the ramp.
+The non-specific TRP antagonist flufenamic acid and the TRPM4-specific blockers CBA and 9-phenanthrol, but not the TRPC-specific antagonist SKF96365, reverse the effect of CCh; this implicates the Ca2+-activated nonspecific cation current, ICAN, carried by TRPM4 channels.
+The cholinergic shift of the center of mass of firing is prevented by strong intracellular Ca2+ buffering but not by antagonists for IP3 and ryanodine receptors, ruling out a role for known mechanisms of release from intracellular Ca2+ stores.
+Pharmacology combined with modeling suggest that [Ca2+] in a nanodomain near the TRPM4 channel is elevated through an unknown source that requires both muscarinic receptor activation and depolarization-induced Ca2+ influx during the ramp.
 Activation of the regenerative inward TRPM4 current in the model qualitatively replicates and provides putative underlying mechanisms for the experimental observations.

 ## Introduction